 Incorporating exercise into your keto diet will help you maintain a ketosis state.
 The more energy you burn, the more fat stores are used.
 Therefore you’re likely to see results quicker.
 Exercise also means that any carbs consumed throughout the day are burned off.

-You don’t need to hit the gym every day lifting heavy weights or pounding the running machine for hours, though.
-Simple home workouts, light weights 3-4 times per week, and walking for half an hour per day will all be enough to help burn carbs and stay in ketosis.
+You don’t need to hit the gym daily, lifting weights or pounding the running machine for hours.
+Simple home workouts, light weights 3-4 times per week, and walking for half an hour daily will all help burn carbs and stay in ketosis.

-The amount of exercise you partake in is really down to your personal diet and health regime.
+The amount of exercise you partake in depends on your diet and health regime.
 However, if you think of it like this, One day, you’ve eaten over 50g grams of carbs, spent an extra half an hour at the gym, or increased your walk to a jog.

 And, if you feel like a carb-loaded lunch, try to do it pre-workout to give your body the ability to burn off those carbs, helping you stay in ketosis.